-One of my friends said that when people complimented her on delivering a prophecy, she simply said, "Thank you," and in her heart, she lifted the praise to the Lord like a bouquet and said, "This is yours, Lord."
+One of my friends said that when people complimented her on delivering a prophecy, she simply said, "Thank you," and in her heart, she lifted the praise to the Lord like a bouquet of flowers and said, "This is yours, Lord."

 We know that if anyone thinks we're a god because they received a miracle through our prayers, we are supposed to set them straight about that, even if it means that after they find out that were are mere humans, it puts our lives at risk.
 That is what happened to Paul and Barnabas in Acts 14.
 But how else could we possibly be disobedient to God in not giving Him glory?

 Maybe by not praising Him in the dance when He prompts us to do it, or by closing ourselves off from hearing Him prompt us to praise Him in the dance.
 We don't want to make a display of ourselves and have people think that we look ridiculous, do we?
 King David made a display of himself and some people thought he looked ridiculous.

 What was David's response to critism?
 "I am going to do it more and look even more ridiculous!"
 God liked David.
 He made him some big, heavy–duty promises about how the Messiah would be descended from his line, and He promised David other wonderful stuff, too.